Overlay Networks Explained.

 Common Questions About Overlay Networking.

 agents required.
-The Access Gate deploys inline and builds the overlay at the network level — no software on endpoints.
+Access Gate builds the overlay at the network level and brokers the sessions that ride it, no software on endpoints.
+Placement is a deliberate choice: adjacent overlay by default, inline where unbypassable enforcement is required.

 No. The Access Gate operates at the network level.
 DNS automatically resolves overlay addresses so devices communicate through the overlay without any software changes.
 Legacy PLCs, HMIs, and SCADA systems work without modification.